Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 From Combat to Slaughter

 Next come the Algea (Pains), and then the catalogue shifts register.
-The Hysminai (Battles) arrive, followed by the Makhai (Wars), the Phonoi (Murders), and the Androktasiai (Manslaughters).
+The Hysminai (Combats) arrive, followed by the Makhai (Battles), the Phonoi (Murders), and the Androktasiai (Manslaughters).
 The escalation is precise.
 Hesiod is not listing synonyms.
 He is tracing a sequence: from organised combat to outright war to individual killing on the battlefield to the indiscriminate slaughter that follows when discipline breaks down.
 Each child represents a further stage of social collapse.

 The Most Dangerous Child